CMU-Perceptual-Computing-Lab/openpose/doc/03_python_api.md

 ## Advance Introduction (Optional)
 This module exposes a Python API for OpenPose.
 It is effectively a wrapper that replicates most of the functionality of the [op::Wrapper class](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/include/openpose/wrapper/wrapper.hpp) and allows you to populate and retrieve data from the [op::Datum class](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/include/openpose/core/datum.hpp) using standard Python and Numpy constructs.

-The Python API is analagous to the C++ function calls.
+The Python API is analogous to the C++ function calls.
 You may find them in [python/openpose/openpose_python.cpp#L194](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/python/openpose/openpose_python.cpp#L194).

 The Python API is rather simple: `op::Array<float>` and `cv::Mat` objects get casted to numpy arrays automatically.
 Every other data structure based on the standard library is automatically converted into Python objects.
 For example, an `std::vector<std::vector<float>>` would become `[[item, item], [item, item]]`, etc. We also provide a casting of `op::Rectangle` and `op::Point` which simply expose setter getter for [x, y, width, height], etc.